 I heard there are government grants available to help small businesses with their digital marketing.
 Is this true?

 While some social media and digital advertising platforms may offer account credits or incentives to advertisers, there are no government grants available to fund your digital marketing.
-Here at the SBDC, we are currently offering free online workshops on many topics including digital marketing, to help you learn more about this area.
+Here at the SBDC, we offer low cost business skills workshops on many topics including digital marketing, to help you learn more about this area.
 You can also access low cost digital marketing training via the federal government’s Australian Small Business Advisory Services Digital Solutions program.